thoughtbot/ember-cli-rails/README.md

-# EmberCLI Rails
+# Ember CLI Rails

-EmberCLI Rails is an integration story between (surprise suprise) EmberCLI and Rails 3.1 and up.
-It is designed to provide an easy way to organize your Rails backed EmberCLI application with a specific focus on upgradeability.
-Rails and Ember [slash EmberCLI] are maintained by different teams with different goals.
+Ember CLI Rails is an integration story between (surprise suprise) Ember CLI and Rails 3.1 and up.
+It is designed to provide an easy way to organize your Rails backed Ember CLI application with a specific focus on upgradeability.
+Rails and Ember [slash Ember CLI] are maintained by different teams with different goals.
 As such, we believe that it is important to ensure smooth upgrading of both aspects of your application.

 A large contingent of Ember developers use Rails.
 And Rails is awesome.
-With the upcoming changes to Ember 2.0 and the Ember community's desire to unify around EmberCLI it is now more important than ever to ensure that Rails and EmberCLI can coexist and development still be fun!
+With the upcoming changes to Ember 2.0 and the Ember community's desire to unify around Ember CLI it is now more important than ever to ensure that Rails and Ember CLI can coexist and development still be fun!

 To this end we have created a minimum set of features (which we will outline below) to allow you keep your Rails workflow while minimizing the risk of